Boris Johnson allies slammed for ‘disturbing’ attacks on democracy

 Singling out Lord Goldsmith, Mr Rees-Mogg and Ms Dorries, the committee said it was “particularly concerned about attacks mounted by experienced colleagues – including a serving minister of the Crown, a former leader of the House and a former secretary of state for digital, culture, media and sport”.

+The report causes another major headache for Rishi Sunak.
+The committee made clear that his ministers cannot sit on their hands – urging the government to table a motion backing the committee’s latest conclusions.

-The committee – saying its work was “crucial to our democracy” – recommended that MPs now agree a resolution approving the special report, one which would make clear that parliamentarians “should not impugn the integrity” of the privileges committee.
+Calling its work was “crucial to our democracy”, the panel recommended that the Commons agree a resolution approving the report, one which would make clear that MPs and peers “should not impugn the integrity” of the committee.

+Though it stopped short of sanctioning Johnson allies, it suggested MPs should be asked to agree that undermining the committee or attempting to lobby its members “is itself capable of being a contempt” of parliament.

-The report found that pressure was “particularly” applied to the Tory members of the seven-member panel, as well as “sustained attempts to undermine and challenge the impartiality” of its Labour chair Harriet Harman.
+Pressure was “particularly” applied to the Tory MPs on the seven-member panel, and “sustained attempts to undermine and challenge the impartiality” of Labour chair Harriet Harman were made by Boris’ backers, the report found.

 “This unprecedented and co-ordinated pressure did not affect the conduct or outcome of our inquiry,” it said.
 “However, it had significant personal impact on individual members and raised significant security concerns.”

-The privileges committee had found Mr Johnson guilty of “repeated contempts” by deliberately lying and being complicit in a campaign of abuse and intimidation against MPs.
+Earlier this month the privileges committee found Mr Johnson guilty of “repeated contempts” by deliberately lying and being complicit in a campaign of abuse and intimidation against MPs.

-The seven-person panel, chaired by veteran Labour MP Harriet Harman, also used its 106-page report ealier this month to warn Mr Johnson’s defenders they would face scrutiny themselves in a special update.
+The panel chaired by the veteran Labour MP also used its 106-page report ealier this month to warn Mr Johnson’s defenders they would face scrutiny themselves in a special update.

 In a bitter resignation statement Mr Johnson – who quit as an MP after learning that the committee would hand him a punishment set to trigger a by-election – labelled the investigation a “kangaroo court” and akin to a “witch hunt”.

-Sir Jacob had compared the committee to “communist China”, while fellow loyalist Ms Dorries urged voters to turf out Tory MPs who backed the committee’s report.
+Sir Jacob compared the committee to “communist China”, while fellow loyalist Ms Dorries urged voters to turf out Tory MPs who backed the committee, threatening deselections.

-“Any Conservative MP who would vote for this report is fundamentally not a Conservative and will be held to account by members and the public.
-Deselections may follow,” the ex-culture secretary warned.
+Four separate remarks by Ms Dorries were criticised in the report, along with two comments made by Mr Rees-Mogg about a “kangeroo court”.
+It highlighted the ex-culture secretary’s tweet suggesting that MPs on the panel may have been promised “safe seats” or gongs”.

+The committee also objected to comments by Ms Patel on GB News in March 2023, in which she said: “I don’t want to name people, but, you know, it is a fact, the lack of transparency – the lack of accountability ...
+I think there is a culture of collusion, quite frankly, involved here.”

+Lord Goldsmith had retweeted a tweet calling the inquiry a witch hunt and kangaroo court, undermining the committee’s work by claiming that “evidence was totally irrelevant to it”.

-Another Boris backer, Brendan Clarke-Smith called the MPs’ conclusions “spiteful, vindictive and overreaching”.
-Mr Clarke-Smith said he was “shocked and disappointed to be named in this new report”, adding that the criticism “raises serious questions about free speech in a democratic society”.
+Brendan Clarke-Smith MP was condemned for calling the inquiry a “witch hunt” that was worthy of a “banana republic”.
+Mr Clarke-Smith said he was “shocked and disappointed to be named”, saying it “raises serious questions about free speech in a democratic society”.

+Boris backers Andrea Jenkyns, Michael Fabricant and Mark Jenkinson were also named in the report.
+Mr Jenkinson, who had called the committee a “witch hunt”, said the special report was “another perfect example of gross overreach”.

+The work of Lord Cruddas and Lord Greenhalgh as part of their Conservative Democratic Organisation were also singled out.
+The report highlighted posts in the CDO’s Conservative Post website urging Tory committee members to quit and calling the inquiry “deeply flawed, biased and unfair”.

-Tory peer Lord Cruddas denied that he had “intimidated” the privileges committee on Twitter, claimed he was being defamed and argued that he was the victim of snobbery.
+Firing back on Twitter, Lord Cruddas denied that he had “intimidated” the committee, claimed he was being defamed and argued that he was the victim of class snobbery.

 “It is defamatory of me and I suspect it is yet more snobbery directed at someone from the working class who has succeeded in life from these career politicians,” tweeted the Johnson ally.

-Lord Cruddas, chairman of the Conservative Democratic Organisation, added: “If they don’t want people noticing they are a kangaroo court then they should hop less.”
+He added: “If they don’t want people noticing they are a kangaroo court then they should hop less.”

 The campaign to undermine the committee did not deter MPs from voting overwhelmingly to back the Johnson report, with only seven voting against the committee’s findings and 354 voting in favour.